bromigos-org/GhostRider/README.md

-# GhostRider
+# GhostWriter

-GhostRider is a powerful tool for creating and managing a unified collection of messaging applications.
+GhostWriter is a powerful tool for creating and managing a unified collection of messaging applications.
 It provides a set of automated action items, based on priority and context, across multiple communication platforms.

 ## 🚀 Supported Applications